scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 If you use these recent DevOps tools, then realize that *you* are now at the cutting edge of DevOps for the scientific community.
-Your collaborators and students won't necessarily have needed conceptual frameworks, so extra care should be taken to make your tooling accessible.
+Your collaborators and students won't necessarily have needed concepts, so extra care should be taken to make your tooling accessible.
 Where appropriate, use tools that your collaborators already know – shell, scripting, package management, etc.  That said, technologies that allow efficient usage of available hardware stand to provide substantial savings, and